Myanmar coup: Military cracks down on free speech, press freedom | DW | 10.03.2021

 Since the military took power on February 1, rumors and false reports have been making the rounds, particularly on social media networks such as Facebook, the nation's most important and widely used platform.

-Protesters lie on the ground after police opened fire to disperse an anti-coup protest in Mandalay on March 3.
-Among them, 19-year-old protester Kyal Sin, bottom-left, took cover before she was shot in the head

-Unconfirmed reports and misinformation are spreading like wildfire, even though Facebook and other networks have been blocked in the country since February 5.
+Unconfirmed reports and misinformation are spreading, even though Facebook and other networks have been blocked in the country since February 5.

-At the same time, people's hunger for information has risen massively, prompting many of them to circumvent official barriers with the help of virtual private networks (VPN) to know what is going on in the country.
+At the same time, people's hunger for information has risen massively, prompting many of them to circumvent official barriers with the help of virtual private networks to know what is going on within the country.

 This makes professional reporting and analysis by journalists even more important.

-What Kyaw Myint misses, however, is background and analysis.
+Kyaw Myint said he missed background and analysis.
 "News coverage is very good but reports on the bigger picture and context are lacking," he said.

 At the moment, most of the resources are going into current affairs reporting, Kyaw Myint said.